Frequently Asked Questions

 If questions or concerns are not answered, please contact one of the lead therapists:

-If you still have unanswered questions, please contact one of the owners:
+If you still have unanswered questions, please contact the owner:

 To cancel or reschedule a session: all cancellations and reschedules need to be taken care of through our front office (not the therapist.)
 Please call the front desk at (701) 356-0062.